yeasin90/angular-login-crud-dockerized/README.md

 # Simple Login and CRUD using Angular CLI#11.0.5 with Docker support
-Small fornt-end application with Login and CRUD funtionality using Angular CLI#11.0.5.
+Small front-end application with Login and CRUD funtionality using Angular CLI#11.0.5.
 ### Features:
 - Multiple Angular modules with services and interceptors
 - Lazy loading of routes with Authentication guards